 Housing Support Worker – Youth Housing First Program

-Are you organized, resourceful and a team player who is passionate in supporting young adult participants (ages 16-24) with securing housing and ensuring their needs are being met?
+Are you an organized, resourceful and a team player who is passionate in supporting young adults (ages 16-24) with their household & tenancy goals while ensuring their needs are being met?
 The Youth Housing First Program utilizes a critical time intervention (CTI) approach to empower young adults to self-determine their interests and goals in support of their housing and tenancy needs.

-e4c is hiring a Housing Support Worker that builds relationships with program participants through the use of non-judgmental, person-centered and goal-oriented approaches.
-You will empower program participants through the exploration of their talents and interests to support their tenancy goals and transitions into their housing communities.
-The Housing Support Worker advocates for youth housing sustainability through collaborating with community service providers, coordinating referral services to support housing and living expenses and performing at home visitations to ensure their needs are being met.
-You will develop and maintain case assessments, manage a caseload of 20 young adult participants and provide on-going support and ensure that data collection and management supports participant outcomes.
+You will build relationships with program participants through the use of non-judgmental, person-centered and goal-oriented approaches through the exploration of their talents and interests to support their tenancy goals and connections with their communities.
+You will advocate for youth housing sustainability through collaboration with community service providers, coordinating referral services to support housing and living expenses and performing at home visitations.
+You will manage a caseload of 20 young adult participants, provide on-going support and ensure that data collection and management supports participant outcomes.

-Hours: Full-time position: 40 hours per week: typically 8:30am to 4:30pm; must be willing to work flexible hours and requires regular travel around the city of Edmonton.
+Hours: Full-time 40 hours per week and requires regular travel around the city of Edmonton.

 Why Join Our Team

-- In-house collaborative training opportunities and supervisory coaching sessions to build knowledge, skills and tools relevant to your role and duties as a leader.
+- In-house collaborative training opportunities and coaching sessions to build knowledge, skills and tools relevant to your role.

 - Connect with a variety of stakeholders – team members, residents, general public and community members to build and model positive neighbor relations.